firelight322/dr2ds/README.md

 ## Features
 - Selection of curves for brakes and throttle.
 	- Constant : Fixed force.
 Useful for throttle.
-	- Three Stage : Soft to medium to hard strength.
   	- Conventional Brakes : A formula I picked up from some white paper.
 Basically 2 stages.
+	- Three Stage : Ramps up from soft to medium to hard strength.
 	- Curve : Log, linear or exponential curve.
 Controllable through settings.
 - Suspension effect.
 	- Pushes back on the adaptive trigger when suspension compresses.
 Purely for immersion.